 With this flash of insight, Chris’s goal was clear: He would do everything he could to remove bullying from the internet.

 Today, Two Hat Security has left the basement and moved onto the top floor of a skyrise.
-Community Sift is the industry leader in high-risk content detection, protecting some of the biggest social networks in the world.
+Community Sift is the industry leader in high-risk content detection and moderation, protecting some of the biggest online games, virtual worlds, and social products on the internet.
 With our latest project CEASE, we are collaborating with the RCMP and leading academic partners to train a groundbreaking new AI model to detect child sexual abuse material (CSAM).

 In five years, the company has grown from just one employee to a dedicated team of engineers, data scientists, linguists, and community professionals.